 I sought out all the companies I loved.
-Revamped my cv to stand out, emailer and cover letter to match.
+Revamped my cv to stand out, emailer and company-specific-cover-letter to match.
 I emailed 100 companies, got 30 responses, (legit ones, that’s not counting the people who waste your time), 10 interviews for postions I actually liked and wanted and took the best job.
 This was before Skype…so generally this was a lot of wasted time meeting the wrong people in person.

 Do yourself a favour and meet your agents.
 Don’t just accept calls and be sent straight to the interview.
 Meet the agent, so they can understand who you are and what you’re looking for.
 Or you’ll end up being sent on a wild goose chase.
 Sometimes agents don’t understand exactly the difference between the various design disciplines.
 It’s your job to educate them.